When you have nausea and vomiting

 - Medical treatment, such as a cancer treatment or other medicines

 - Emotions such as severe worry or stress

 When you have nausea you do not want to eat.
 This can lead to unhealthy weight loss.
 Vomiting can make you dehydrated (dried out), which can be dangerous.
 Once you and your provider find the cause of your nausea or vomiting, you may be asked to take medicine, change your diet, or try other things to make you feel better.

 Sit quietly when you feel nauseated.
 Sometimes moving around can make nausea worse.

-To make sure your body has enough fluids try to drink 8 to 10 cups of clear liquids every day.
+To make sure your body has enough fluids try to drink 8 to 10 cups (2 to 2.5 liters) of clear liquids every day.
 Water is best.
 You can also sip fruit juices and flat soda (leave the can or bottle open to get rid of the bubbles).
 Try sports drinks to replace minerals and other nutrients you may be losing when you throw up.

 Try to eat 6 to 8 small meals throughout the day, instead of 3 big meals:

 - Eat bland foods.
 Examples are crackers, English muffins, toast, baked chicken and fish, potatoes, noodles, and rice.